father with baby on the lap

 My father and his parents and siblings when they lived in Venezuela.

-Another reason is that as a child I loved looking at our family albums.
-I notice with my own son, who is now three, that he enjoys seeing pictures of himself when he was little and of mommy and daddy before he was born (a thought that makes him very angry :D).
+Another reason this matters so much to me is that, as a child, I loved looking through our family albums.
+I notice the same thing now with my own son, who enjoys looking at pictures of himself when he was little — and of his mum and dad before he came along (a thought that makes him quite angry :D).

 A photo of me and my son and another reason why I started my family and personal branding photography business Portray Your Story.